 HB 1035 added the responsibility of collecting and reporting statistics on the State's libraries of all types and their services.
-Also added was the responsibility to develop guidelines for local library standards and the mission of encouraging the development of local library cooperatives.
-Deleted from the State Library's responsibility was the maintenance of a traveling library and materials for a legislative reference collection.
+Also added was the leadership responsibility on the creation of a statewide library database under the library's long range plan: Library Vision 2004.